jfranse/bookflow_example/iris_book/iris.md

 ---

 (iris)=
-# A Research Report on the Iris Dataset
+# Example report with basic BookFlow

 +++

 This is an example of a document that automatically updates when you execute new code runs.
 This updating happens when you build your book.

 What you see on this page by default is only the output, the way you would want a document to show up like.
-However, you will also see, for the purposes of this example, buttons marked 'click to show', which will show you the code that was used to enable this auto-updating from runs.
+However, you will also see, for the purposes of this example, buttons marked 'click to show', which will show you the code (python and markdown) that was used to enable this auto-updating from runs.

 You see that the basic code is quite straightforward.
-The next section on this page is the exact same thing again, but then using some helper utilities that you can find in the repo.
+Even so, I'm working on a set of helper utilities to make it even smoother, you can take a sneak peak on the next page.

+The primary thing that you need to do with Jupyter Book is called 'glueing'.
+By glueing a python object, you can insert it anywhere within your document by reference to the name provided in the glue() command.
+Note that these references are at the scope of the entire 'book', so you can glue something in one notebook, but then print it in another.

+In this example, you can see examples of figures, tables and in-line variables (both strings and numeric).
+In order to learn how to include these, you can press some of the 'click to show' buttons, or follow the Jupyter Book documentation.

 ```{code-cell} ipython3
 :tags: [hide-cell, remove-output]